-Prostate cancer affects one in 11 Australian men and is most common in men over 651.
+Prostate cancer affects many Australian men and is most common in men over 651.
 Many cases are not life-threatening because the cancer can be slow growing and usually occurs in older men.

 Who is most at risk of getting prostate cancer?

 There are some factors that can increase a man’s chance of getting prostate cancer.
 This includes things you can’t change, such as: